idenispankov/web_project_1/README.md

 File structure and css selectors were written according BEM (Block Element Modifier) methodology.

-I did this project from scratch following design documentation provided by Practicum by Yandex during my study of Web Development Course.
+## Project Guide

-For more details about course please check https://www.practicum.yandex.com
+I did this project from scratch following design documentation provided by [Practicum by Yandex](https://www.practicum.yandex.com) during my study of Web Development Course.

-Plans to update project:
+## Plans to update project:

 1. Add more videos and working links.
 2. Add more different fonts.